UK Film Studies Courses

 Introduction to Film Studies

-From Alfred Hitchcock to Ridley Scott and from Bruce Robinson to Richard Curtis the UK has produced and continues to produce excellent films that stand the test of time.
-The global prevalence of the English language is one reason why and a further incentive to study here for anyone aspiring to work in film.
+The UK has produced and continues to produce excellent cinema, film-makers and actors that stand the test of time.
+The global prevalence of the English language is one reason why and a further incentive to study in the UK for anyone aspiring to work in film.

 Where can I study Film in the UK?

 To learn more about the best Film Studies courses in the UK, find details on the top ten ranking Media & Film Studies universities in the Guardian University Guide 2020 below: